 The much-rumored reunion of Led Zeppelin has hit another stumbling block: Robert Plant.
 According to a report from the UK's Daily Mirror, the legendary lead singer just turned down an $800 million offer to put together a Led Zeppelin reunion.
 And let's face it, without Plant, there is no Zeppelin.
-According to sources, Jimmy Page, John Paul Jones, and drummer John Bonham, son of the band's late drummer, were all in.
+According to sources, Jimmy Page, John Paul Jones, and drummer Jason Bonham, son of the band's late drummer, John, were all in.

 "Jimmy, John, and Jason signed up immediately.
 It was a no-brainer for them but Robert asked for 48 hours to think about it.
 When he said no and ripped up the paperwork he had been given, there was an enormous sense of shock.
 There is no way they can go ahead without him, "the source claimed.

 Richard Branson, chairman of Virgin, is the man behind the proposed reunion tour.
 A lifelong fan of Led Zeppelin, Branson was planning concerts in three locations: London, Berlin, and New Jersey.
 In fact, Branson would have offered one of his private jets as well as the opportunity to do more shows if the band agreed to it.
 Branson is understandably quite upset that the deal didn't come together.